PrestaShop vs Shopify: Compare E-commerce Platforms

 Performance

 One of the most important aspects for website visitors and search engines on any e-commerce website is performance.
 A slow-loading website is less likely to rank on Google and even the ones that do are likely to be abandoned after just a few seconds.
-In fact, Website Builder Expert says that one in four website visitors would abandon a site that takes longer than four seconds to load.
+Website Builder Expert says 40% of consumers will wait no more than three seconds before abandoning a site.

 Some are fast, some are slow, some are compatible, and some conflict with others.
 You have more control over the speed of your PrestaShop site as you choose the hosting server, but that also means you take the risk of getting it wrong.